-All board members are collectively responsible for ensuring Stonewater's success and for compliance with all legal and regulatory obligations.
-Individual Board members are expected to uphold Stonewater's purpose, values, objectives and policies, share responsibility for decisions taken and represent the Group to stakeholders.
+Board members are collectively responsible for ensuring Stonewater's success and for compliance with all legal and regulatory obligations.
+Individual Board members are expected to uphold Stonewater's purpose, Values, objectives and policies, share responsibility for decisions taken and represent the Group to stakeholders.